-Boston supports a pretty impressive culture of lectures and lecture-like events (conferences, unconferences, forums, panel discussions, debates, symposia, festschrifts, workshops, poster sessions, mini-courses, roundtables, exhibitions, tech jams, demos, tours, etc.).
-The general purpose of this list is to publish a selection of these events that conveys a general sense of the driving issues in contemporary science and technology.
-From time to time I include talks on matters of interest outside this focus, such as DIY initiatives, events for young people, and other talks that seem likely to be of interest to the technical community.
+Boston supports a pretty impressive culture of lectures and lecture-like events.
+The main purpose of this list is to distill from this culture a sense of the driving issues in contemporary science and technology.
+From time to time I include talks outside this focus, such as DIY initiatives, events for young people, and other talks that seem likely to be of interest to the technical community.

 Caveats: The list is not remotely comprehensive

-meetups with no special focus are not well handled.
-I do
+and networking meetups with no special focus are not well

-not list events that do not offer a physical speaker and
+handled.
+I tend to list events that offer a physical

 considerably over the summer and winter holidays.